Anthem Residents News

 If you have lost a pet, or found one wandering around without its owner, it’s best to report it right away.

-Representatives from Maricopa County Department of Transportation (MCDOT) were on hand at the monthly Representative Town Hall May 12 to discuss a new roadway information tool, and Julie Murphree of Arizona Farm Bureau addressed the impact and future of Arizona agriculture.
+Representatives from MCDOT were on hand at the monthly Town Hall May 12 to discuss a new roadway information tool, and Julie Murphree of Farm Bureau addressed the future of Arizona agriculture.

 A diverse collection of park facilities and amenities are available for Anthem residents and their authorized guests to enjoy year-round.

 The Reunion/Steinbeck neighborhood park will soon be receiving some park additions.